 Now, SCNM student clinicians provide more than 500 patient visits per year to students and their families at the naturopathic clinic.
 The clinic features five exam rooms, a private teaching room, a medicinary and a waiting room.

 The most prevalent concerns patients present include diabetes, obesity, asthma, learning disabilities and ADD.

-Watch the video below or click here to learn more about SCNM’s impact on Hamilton Elementary.
+Listen to a KJZZ story about SCNM’s impact on Hamilton Elementary.